skirill430/Intro-to-Software/docs/Sprint2.md

 # Sprint 2

 ## Work Completed

+## General / Quality of Life
+ - Implemented a continuous integration system using GitHub actions to run unit tests, cypress tests, and build production files that are then deployed to a server.
+ -
 ### Frontend
+ - Implemented an HTTP service to retrieve data from the back end and then display it to a table.
  - Implemented routing in Angular in order to support switching between multiple pages.
  - Reorganized the file structure for the components to make for more coherent code.
  - Created a separate login page from the home page where the main functionality is.
+ - Implemented HTTP post requests to allow users to sign up or log in.
  - Login page has two input forms for users to fill out and buttons for new users to sign up and returning users to log in.

 ### Backend